Lavanya Rajamani

-Lavanya Rajamani (born 1973) is an Indian lawyer, author and professor whose area of expertise is international climate change law, environmental law, and policy.
-She is currently a professor of International Environmental Law at the Faculty of Law, University of Oxford, a Yamani Fellow in Public International Law at St Peter's College, Oxford, and a visiting professor at the Centre for Policy Research in New Delhi.
+Lavanya Rajamani is an Indian lawyer and academic whose area of expertise is international climate change law, public international law, and environmental law and policy.
+She is currently a professor of International Environmental Law at the Faculty of Law, University of Oxford, a Yamani Fellow in Public International Law at St Peter's College, Oxford.

-She was the first Rhodes Scholar of National Law School of India University and is the youngest Indian academic to be invited to offer a course in public international law at the Hague Academy of International Law in the Netherlands.
+She is amongst the most prominent scholars in the field of international environmental law and has been considered to be "one of the biggest names" in the field.
+She is also the youngest Indian academic to be invited to offer a course in public international law at the Hague Academy of International Law in the Netherlands.

-Background and education
+Education

-Lavanya Rajamani grew up in south India.
-She holds a Bachelor of Law (LLB) degree from the National Law School of India University in 1996 and a Bachelor of Civil Law (BCL) from the University of Oxford in 1997, where she was a Rhodes scholar.
-In 1998 she completed her Master of Laws (LLM) from Yale University where her supervisor was Professor Daniel Esty.
-She then went on the complete her Doctor of Philosophy (D.Phil.) from the University of Oxford in 2002, where her supervisor was Professor Marcel Brus, and Doctor of Philosophy (Ph.D.)
+Rajamani completed her undergraduate degree in law at the National Law School of India University in 1996.
+She then completed her Bachelor of Civil Law (BCL) from the University of Oxford in 1997 as a Rhodes scholar.
+In 1998, she completed her Master of Laws (LLM) from Yale University, following which she went on the complete her Doctor of Philosophy (D.Phil.) from the University of Oxford in 2002.
+Her thesis on Differential Treatment in International Environmental Law' was published by Oxford University Press in 2006.
+Rajamani was also awarded a Doctor of Philosophy (Ph.D.)
 (By Incorporation Ad eundem degree) from the University of Cambridge in 2006.